Ann Davison, CAE

-“Fire departments have many tools they use to keep their communities save, but among the most vital are training and the collaboration of community stakeholders”, says Chief Hank Clemmensen, IAFC President and Chairman of the Board.
+“Fire departments have many tools they use to keep their communities save, but among the most vital are training and the collaboration of community stakeholders,” says Chief Hank Clemmensen, IAFC president and chairman of the board.
 “For 140 years, the IAFC has been a champion of fire department training and education, making sure responders stay out in front of the changes in the built environment and local infrastructure.
-The IAFC is pleased to bring our expertise in responder fuels training to this partnership with TransCanada to develop high-quality educational programs, and build relationship that support the safety of communities. ”
+The IAFC is pleased to bring our expertise in responder-fuels training to this partnership with TransCanada to develop high-quality educational programs and build a relationship that supports the safety of communities.”

-A $825,000 donation from TransCanada to the IAFC will fund a series of educational and training programs to support community and responder safety.
-The resources will be developed by brining together IAFC's hazardous materials and emergencys response expertise and TransCanadas engineering and safety personnel.
+An $825,000 donation from TransCanada to the IAFC will fund a series of educational and training programs to support community and responder safety.
+The resources will be developed by bringing together IAFC's hazardous-materials and emergency-response expertise and TransCanada's engineering and safety personnel.
 Some highlights of the partnership include:

-- Improving the availability high quality online training programs for energy and pipeline safety, encompassing prevention and response.
+- Improving the availability of high-quality online training programs for energy and pipeline safety, encompassing prevention and response

-- Building relationships between local first responders and pipeline personell
+- Building relationships between local first responders and pipeline personnel

 About the International Association of Fire Chiefs (IAFC)